"Superman lives

 n'hésitez pas à parcourir les autres ci dessous !

-After a final night in Chiang Rai, I flew to Bangkok and then on to Udon Thani.
-I visited two cities in the northeast.
 Udon Thani was calm but very pleasant, bringing back a flood of memories.
-Not to mention two drinks in a bar shaped like a phallus and a naked woman, which gave me a good laugh.
+Not to mention two drinks in a bar shaped like a phallus and a naked woman, which made me laugh a lot.
 Then I rented another car to head south, stopping at the Red Lotus Lake, which was a lovely visit.
 I also stopped at a small local village market before arriving at the 18th floor of a luxury hotel in Khon Kaen.
-These were the last cities in the north before heading south, all while slowly preparing the grand finale of this project...

 vidéo